braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/react_sdk_setup.md

 ## Step 1: Integrate the Braze library

 {% alert note %}
 Braze React Native SDK v1.38.0+ requires at least React Native v0.64+.
+Braze React Native SDK is not yet compatible with the new React Native architecture.
 {% endalert %}

 {% tabs local %}